rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 <br/>
 <img src="../images/fig-weave-associative-knoledge.png" with="700"/>
 <br/>

-It will be used when constructing narratives as it allows past experience to be applied to new but similar situations.
+This process will be used when constructing narratives as it allows past experience to be applied to new but similar situations.

 Strong patterns may be...
 * Shared by many stories